nospaceships/node-os-service/README.md

 a service management and service running perspective.

 On Windows platforms the Windows Service Control Manager WIN32 API is used to manage services.
-On Linux platforms the `chkconfig` command is used, and if not available, the `update-rc.d` command is used instead.
+On Linux platforms a `systemd` unit is created if it is available, otherwise the `chkconfig` command is used.
+If `chkconfig` is not available the `update-rc.d` command is tried instead.

 ## service.add (name, [options], cb)